Code of Business Conduct & Ethics

-Any waivers of the provisions in this Code for executive officers or directors may only be granted by the Board of Directors and will be promptly disclosed to the Company’s shareholders.
+Any waivers of the provisions in this Code for executive officers (as defined by applicable SEC rules) or directors may only be granted by the Board of Directors and will be promptly disclosed to the Company’s shareholders.
 Any waivers of this Code for other employees may only be granted by the Management Committee.
-Amendments to this Code must be approved by the Nominating and Corporate Governance Committee Board of Directors and amendments of the provisions in this Code applicable to the CEO and the senior executive officers will also be promptly disclosed to the Company’s shareholders.
+Amendments to this Code must be approved by the Nominating and Corporate Governance Committee of the Board of Directors and amendments of the provisions in this Code applicable to the CEO and the senior executive officers will also be promptly disclosed to the Company’s shareholders.

 12. Equal Opportunity, Non-Discrimination and Fair Employment

-The Company’s policies for recruitment, advancement and retention of employees forbid discrimination on the basis of any criteria prohibited by law, including but not limited to race, sex and age.
+The Company’s policies for recruitment, advancement and retention of employees forbid discrimination on the basis of any criteria prohibited by law, including but not limited to race, sex, age, religion, national origin, disability, sexual orientation and gender orientation.
 Our policies are designed to ensure that employees are treated, and treat each other, fairly and with respect and dignity.
 In keeping with this objective, conduct involving discrimination or harassment of others will not be tolerated.
 All employees are required to comply with the Company’s policy on equal opportunity, non-discrimination and fair employment, copies of which were distributed and are available from the General Counsel.

 13. Compliance with Antitrust Laws